dpak-ch/School_District_Analysis/Readme.md

 #### Spending Level Impact
 Minimal to no impact was observed when viewing scores by spending levels.
-Thomas High Schools falls in the 630-644 spending range.
-The passing percentage decreased by 0.1 percent in each of the categories due to the 9th grade score replacement.
+Thomas High Schools falls in the $630-644 spending range.
+The passing percentage decreased by 0.1%  in each of the categories due to the 9th grade score replacement.

 ![Scores By Spending Level](Resources/Scores_By_Spending_Level.png)

 #### School Size Impact
 Thomas High School falls in the Medium sized schools category.
-Again, minimal impact of <0.5 percent was observed in this category.
+Again, minimal impact of <0.5% was observed in this category.

 ![Scores By School Size](Resources/Scores_By_School_Size.png)

 #### School Type Impact
 Thomas High is a charter school.
-Impact of <0.1 percent was observed in this category.
+Impact of <0.1% was observed in this category.

 ![Scores By School Type](Resources/Scores_By_School_Type.png)